Gil-Campos/Android-Course-To-Teach/day-2/2-activity-lifecycle/README.md

 > 2. the system is temporarily destroying the activity due to a configuration change (such as device rotation or multi-window mode)

+# END

+To see how to override the callbacks and use them go to the `README2` of this section, right now you have a great understanding on well a theoretical one in the lifecycle of an activity.

+Keep pushing and don't stop the practice.